Trucky/trucky-webhook/README.md

 }
 ```

-and register it in the `EventServiceProvider`
+and register it in the `EventServiceProvider` of your Laravel application

 ```php
 protected $listen = [